AP PHOTOS: A selection of pictures from the past week | Taiwan News

 Highlights from the weekly AP photo report, a gallery featuring a mix of front-page photography, the odd image you might have missed and lasting moments our editors think you should see.

-This week's gallery features images of women voters in Iran, protesters in Venezuela and bullfighters in Madrid.
+This week's gallery features images of demonstrators in Brazil and Venezuela, and Russian Orthodox Christians kissing relics of Saint Nicholas.

 See the latest AP photo galleries: http://apne.ws/TXeCBN